liodali/osm_flutter/README.md

 ## NOTICE:
-> `For now the map working only for android,iOS will be available soon `
+> `For now the map working for android,iOS , web will be available soon `

 > ` If you get ssl certfiction exception,use can use http by following instruction below `